g6ai/AltSIM/README.md

 Bash script for Gammu SMSD.

-In your SMSD Configuration File, set the RunOnReceive option to the path of this script.
+In your SMSD Configuration File, set the RunOnReceive option to the path of this script (gammu-receive.sh).

 Replace `YOUR TELEGRAM BOT TOKEN` and `YOUR CHAT ID` according to your Telegram bot settings.
 Give the script execution privilege.